jayprajapati-dev/jayprajapati-dev.github.io/README.md

 > "Stay curious, build boldly, and always keep your roots grounded in family and purpose."

 <div align="center">
-  Made with ❤️ by <strong>Jay Prajapati</strong> — Turning code into meaningful impact.
+  Created by <strong>Jay Prajapati</strong> — Turning code into meaningful impact.
 </div>